 The European Union is one of the least corrupt regions in the world.
 However, none of the EU countries is fully free from corruption.
 Although its nature and scope may differ from one EU country to another, corruption harms the EU as a whole:

 - Corruption is estimated to cost the European Union between EUR 179 billion and EUR 990 billion per year, amounting to up to 6% of its GDP.

-- 68% of Europeans believe that corruption is widespread in their countries and 41% think that it has increased in recent years (2022 Corruption Eurobarometer Survey).
+- 70% of Europeans believe that corruption is widespread in their countries - an increase of 2 points compared to 2022 (2023 Corruption Eurobarometer Survey).

 The EU assists anti-corruption efforts through ensuring harmonised legislation.

 The aim of the Rule of Law Report is to look at key developments in the area of the rule of law across the whole EU – including corruption.

 Corruption and organised crime are intrinsically linked and mutually reinforcing each other.